-MyLibrary is an intelligent file tagger and library application – You can manage your audio files on a “per folder” basis or via M3U/tab-delimited files that can contain details of your music library.
+MyLibrary is an audio file tagger and library application – You can manage your audio files on a “per folder” basis or via M3U/tab-delimited files that can contain details of your music library.
 You can then edit extra details like Intro/Segue times, EndType, Opener and Category ready for importing into a scheduler and/or playout system.

 Do you want to import meta-data (artist, title, year, cue-points etc) into the following systems from ONE place (without having to enter the same data over and over again) ?

-AudioEnhanceDPS, AutoTrack, BCX3, Dalet (via the ACE converter, plus INF/XML read), EncoDAD, Genesys, mAirList (now inc v6), Natural Music, Powergold, PSquared AutoTrack/Myriad, RCS NexGen/Selector/Master Control/Zetta, StationPlaylist Creator/Studio – No other application currently handles this many playout systems!
+AudioEnhanceDPS, AutoTrack, BCX3, Dalet (via the ACE converter, plus INF/XML read), EncoDAD, Genesys, mAirList, Natural Music, Powergold, PSquared AutoTrack/Myriad, RCS NexGen/Selector/Master Control/Zetta, StationPlaylist Creator/Studio – No other application currently handles this many playout systems!